LiveLike/livelike-docs/docs/Platform/quests/complete-quests-guide-cms-sdk.md

 <br />

 <Accordion title="Analytics in CMS (Coming Soon)**" icon="fa-info-circle">
-  Quest performance analytics will be available on the Quest Details page.
+  Quest performance analytics will be available on the Quest Details page in the CMS.

   #### **Overview (Default View)**